Nelson Piquet: 1982

-1983
+1983: Second World Championship

 Piquet won the opening race in Brazil in the arrow-shaped BT52 and followed this up with a retirement in the United States West Grand Prix.
 He scored a second place in France and took another second at Monaco also taking the fastest lap.
 He was 14 points behind Alain Prost with three races left in the season but took back-to-back victories at Monza and Brands Hatch to close to within two points.
 At the season-ending South African Grand Prix, Prost retired on lap 35 and Piquet cruised to a third-place finish, winning his second world title.
 It also was the first time a turbocharged car won the championship, and was BMW's first and only championship in Formula 1.

 1984

 With the new rule that limited the capacity of the tanks of the cars to 220 liters and forbade race refueling, Piquet started as the title favorite because it was thought that the 4-cylinder BMW would suffer less from the new fuel economy requirement than the 6-cylinder competition.
 The winter tests seemed to confirm the expectations, and in fact the car showed promise, but the expected results never materialised.
 The only good thing that came from the tests was the creation of special qualifying engines, which produced more than 900 hp and allowed Piquet to match what was then the record for pole positions in a year: nine, already held by Lauda and Ronnie Peterson.

 Piquet driving a Brabham BT53 in the 1984 Dallas Grand Prix.

 The season was dominated by the McLaren team who were using TAG-Porsche engines.
 In Canada, the Brabham team introduced a curious additional radiator on the nose that was mounted on the car that improved reliability.
-Piquet won the race (after having retired from the previous 6 races, mostly through engine or turbo failure), but the additional radiator heated to the point that Piquet suffered burns on his right foot when pushing the accelerator pedal down; The heat had actually burnt a hole through his boots and he went to the podium barefoot after receiving first aid.
+Piquet won the race (after having retired from the previous six races, mostly through engine or turbo failure), but the additional radiator heated to the point that Piquet suffered burns on his right foot when pushing the accelerator pedal down; The heat had actually burnt a hole through his boots and he went to the podium barefoot after receiving first aid.
 He managed take a back-to-back win at Detroit after driving his backup car due to an accident that occurred at the start of the race.
 These were his only two victories of the year.
 In Spielberg he could have won as the car of leading Niki Lauda suffered a loss of gears, but Piquet was unaware and did not attack.
-Piquet finished in 5th place in the championship.
+Piquet finished in fifth place in the championship.